hathibelagal-dev/instantpolyglot/docs/eng/Swahili.md

 **Mtoto mdogo anacheza.**
 child small he-PRES-play
-"The small child is playing."
+“The small child is playing.”

 **Watoto wadogo wanacheza.**
 children small they-PRES-play
-"The small children are playing."
+“The small children are playing.”

 ### Copula

-The verb "to be" (**kuwa**) is often omitted in the present tense:
+The verb “to be” (**kuwa**) is often omitted in the present tense:

 **Juma mwalimu.**
 Juma teacher
-"Juma is a teacher."
+“Juma is a teacher.”

 In other tenses, it's explicitly used:

 **Juma alikuwa mwalimu.**
 Juma he-PAST-be teacher
-"Juma was a teacher."
+“Juma was a teacher.”

 ### Questions